experimenting/trollbot/README.md

 liuggio 4:47 PM
  troll @liuggio shell
 trollBOT 4:47 PM
- Hey @liuggio For me Shell is better then NodeJS
+ Hey @liuggio For me Shell is better than NodeJS
 ```

 # Please contribute add troll to the YAML file